L.A. Heat (TV series)

 L.A.
-Heat is an American action fiction television series starring Wolf Larson and Steven Williams as Los Angeles police detectives.
+Heat is an American crime action television series starring Wolf Larson and Steven Williams as Los Angeles police detectives.
 The series aired on TNT for two seasons beginning March 15, 1999.

 Show history

 Produced by PM Entertainment, L.A.
 Heat began filming 1996, in areas that included Los Angeles, Beverly Hills, San Diego, Long Beach and Hollywood; some footage of car chases, explosions, and the like were sourced from previous feature films PM Entertainment had produced.
 Without the backing of a major network, L.A.
 Heat was not picked up for domestic distribution in the United States.
 It was instead sold in countries such as Germany (where it beat Baywatch in ratings), Lebanon, and France.

 Due to financial troubles within PM Entertainment, production ended in 1998 after just two seasons; an attempt was made to produce a third season in 2000, but funding could not be secured.
 The series aired in the United States for the first time in 1999 on the cable network TNT.
 As of 2025, it is available on Amazon Prime Video.